brson/brson.github.com/writing.md

 * [Reddit-flavored Markdown v2][rfmv2].
 I was responsible for finalizing the implementation of the Markdown Parser for Reddit's 2018 redesign (which was itself a fork of [comrak]).
-This is public portion of the giant braindump I left in my wake.
+This is the public portion of the giant braindump I left in my wake.

 * [Refactoring `std` for Ultimate Portability][r].
 A proposal for how to refactor the standard library into portable components.
 I like